 Choose all that apply Grant Project, Funding Source, or Program Explain how the school coordinates and integrates school level Parent and Family Engagement funds, programs, and activities with other Funds and Programs.
-[ESSA Section 116] × Title I, Part A - Improving the Academic Achievement of the Disadvantaged Coordination with stakeholders to provide parent and family engagement defined as participation of parents in ongoing consultation and meaningful communications with school staff that involves that student, addresses learning and engages the family in school activities.
+[ESSA Section 116] ⊠ Title I, Part A - Improving the Academic Achievement of the Disadvantaged Coordination with stakeholders to provide parent and family engagement defined as participation of parents in ongoing consultation and meaningful communications with school staff that involves that student, addresses learning and engages the family in school activities.
 Title I, Part C - Migrant Education Program (MEP) funds additional educational programs for migrant children (ages 3-21).
 School administration will contact the Migrant Department of Grants & Federal Programs office.
 This office will provide academic support to the students and help families with resources they may need to support increased student achievement.
 Title I, Part D - Prevention and intervention programs for children and youth who are Neglected, Delinquent or At Risk.
 Coordination with stakeholders to provide the families of children and youth with services to make a successful transition from institutionalization for increased academic achievement.
 Title II, Part A - Supporting Effective Instruction through professional development targeted to administrators and teachers.
-Coordination with stakeholders to improve the quality and effectiveness of teachers, principals, and other school leaders through capacity building in the areas of improving student academic achievement and building ties between parents, families and the school.
-Title III, Part A - Helping English Language Learners achieve English proficiency (ESOL) Coordination with stakeholders to establish partnerships to strengthen relationships between families, communities and schools that will provide additional services aligned with improved student success.
-Title IV, Part A - Providing all students with a well-rounded education, improving school conditions to support safe and healthy student, and improve use of technology to advance digital literacy Coordination with stakeholders to promote collaboration between the parents, families and school and to promote the involvement of parents.
+Coordination with stakeholders to improve the quality and effectiveness of teachers, principals, and other school leaders through capacity building in the areas of improving student academic achievement and building ties between parents, families and the school. × Title III, Part A - Helping English Language Learners achieve English proficiency (ESOL) Coordination with stakeholders to establish partnerships to strengthen relationships between families, communities and schools that will provide additional services aligned with improved student success.
+Title IV, Part A - Providing all students with a well-rounded education, improving school conditions to support safe and healthy student, and improve use of technology to advance digital literacy Coordination with stakeholders to promote collaboration between the parents, families and school to educate families in the areas of need.
 Title IV, Part B - Provide opportunities during non-school hours for academic enrichment, including providing tutorial services to help students, particularly students who attend low-performing schools, to meet the challenging State academic standards Providing students with a high-quality out-of-school time enrichment program during the school year and summer and offering multiple family engagement opportunities geared to increase student academic achievement.

-X Title IX - Homeless Education Program (HEP).
+Title IX - Homeless Education Program (HEP).
 The Federal McKinney-Vento Homeless Assistance Act states that children and youth who lack a fixed, regular, and adequate nighttime residence are considered homeless.
 School administration will coordinate with our District Homeless Liaison who will provide the students and families the resources and support they need to allow for increased student academic achievement.
 VPK - Voluntary Pre- Kindergarten Program Recognizing that parents are an important component of a child's education, VPK provides family support material to families and offers family engagement activities such as take home resources, family workshops, and/or access to online resources.
+Schools of Hope- persistently low performing schools Provide wrap-around services that develop family and community partnerships and increase parental involvement and engagement in the child's education.
+TSSSA- Turnaround School Supplemental Services Allocation Establish comprehensive support services that develop family and community partnerships and Increase parental involvement and engagement in the child's education.